 Discover the compositions of the most famous curries:

 Curry comes in the form of curry powder or curry paste.
 In the West, the powder is more commonly used, while the red or green paste is more often used in oriental cuisine.

-Both curry and massalé are spice blends, however, the "Massalé" blend includes caloupilé leaves, an ingredient not found in curry.
+Curry and massalé are both spice blends, however, the "Massalé" blend includes caloupilé leaves, an ingredient not found in curry.
 Carry is a dish named after the spice blend that gives it its full flavour.

 Did you know that? : Some curries can contain up to 36 different spices.

 Curry has been consumed in India for thousands of years.
-Over there, it is called "Massala" which means "mixture", because of its composition based on several spices.
+There, it is called "Massala" which means "mixture", because of its composition based on several spices.

 However, the first written traces of curry can be found in a recipe book dating back to the 5th century BC.
 In this book, curry recipes were dishes that priests gave as offerings to the gods.

 The massala was brought back from India by the English in the 18th century.
 In Europe, it is called curry, in reference to the name of the sauce dishes called "Kari" in the Tamil language.
 Kari are sauce dishes with fish, meat or vegetables spiced with a mixture of spices.